Vegan Blueberry Muffins (Healthy + Easy)

 Preheat oven to 350 degrees F.

-Mix dry ingredients: In a large mixing bowl, mix together the flour, baking soda and salt.
+Mix dry ingredients: In a large mixing bowl, mix together the flour, baking powder and salt.

 Combine wet & dry: Pour the wet mixture into the dry mixture and mix until just combined.
 Don’t overmix, overmixing the batter tends to make the muffins less tender.